ivan73/smarthome/plugins/roto/readme.md

 # Requirements

-Two items for the blind push-button or buttons in the visualization for up_down and Stop_Step.
+Two items for the shutter push-button or buttons in the visualization for up_down and Stop_Step.
 Two actuators channels on a Roto roof windows (up and down).

-(Alternatively, a blind actuator (which no position determination has))
+(Alternatively, a shutter actuator (which no position determination has))

 # Configuration